 An electromagnetic field is the zone of influence created by the waves from an electric field and a magnetic field.

-The two types of wave form waves that are invisible to the naked eye (oscillations) that move steadily and alternately in the environment.
+Together, the two types of waves form waves (oscillations) which are invisible to the naked eye that move steadily and alternately in the environment.

 - the Hertz frequency (number of oscillations carried out by the wave in 1 second)

 - the wavelength (distance between the top of a wave and the top of the next wave).

 The wavelength is inversely proportional to the frequency: the higher the frequency the shorter the wavelength.

 The lower the frequency, the more distinct the electric and magnetic fields.

 The higher the frequency, the more the electric and magnetic fields are linked.

 A lamp which is plugged in but turned off produces an electric field.